 “My idea for the campaign was just to make a video that may eventually become like a community service announcement – just to make people aware, without being judgmental.”

-She gathered a small committee, sourced a little funding through Ability Links and partnered with Fairhaven, a disability support provider on the central coast.
-They came up with the catchy hashtag “#ThinkOutsideTheChair” and created a few educational videos, as well as downloadable signs and bumper stickers.
+She gathered a small committee and partnered with Fairhaven Services (a disability support provider on the central coast), Blue Badge Insurance Australia and Somo Society, a digital marketing agency that came up with the catchy hashtag “#ThinkOutsideTheChair” and created a website that included a few educational videos, as well as downloadable signs and bumper stickers.
 The idea was for people to display the signs in their workplace, church or elsewhere, and snap a photo using the hashtag to connect with the growing network of supporters.

 While the initial aim was to create awareness about the breadth of people who require disability parking permits – such as those with autism, mental health issues or who have limited mobility – it soon moved beyond this issue.